Alexhaoge/JAVA2760/README.md

 # JAVA2760
- JAVA course(2760) in SMS, Nankai Univ.
-Given by Pf.
-Xiang in 2020 Spring.
+ JAVA course(2760) given by Pf.
+Xiang in 2020 Spring, School of Mathematical Sciences, Nankai University.
+Currently I don't intend to upload slides or textbook without the permisson of Pf.
+Only my codes and own thinking are included.